 Bluetooth LE beacons

-If the DUT supports the Bluetooth LE feature, then at least three Bluetooth LE beacons should be placed within five meters of the DUT for Bluetooth LE scan testing.
+If the device-under-test (DUT) supports the Bluetooth LE feature, then at least three Bluetooth LE beacons should be placed within five meters of the DUT for Bluetooth LE scan testing.
 Those beacons can be any kind, do not need to be configured or emit anything specific, and can include iBeacon, Eddystone, or even devices simulating BLE beacons.

 If the DUT supports the Global Positioning System (GPS) Global Navigation Satellite System (GNSS) feature, then a GPS/GNSS signal, with GPS portion compliant with ICD-GPS-200C, should be provided to the DUT at a suitable signal level for reception and GPS location calculation.
 The GPS/GNSS signal source can be of any kind, ranging from a satellite simulator, to a GPS/GNSS repeater of outdoor signals, simply to placement of the DUT close enough to a window such that it can directly receive enough GPS/GNSS signal.

 CTS tests require a Wi-Fi network that supports IPv6, can treat the Device Under Test (DUT) as an isolated client, and has an internet connection.
 An isolated client refers to a configuration where the DUT does not have visibility to the broadcast/multinetwork messages on that subnetwork, either by a Wi-Fi AP configuration or by running the DUT on an isolated sub-network without other devices being connected.